Women in Science and Medicine Advisory Committee (WISMAC)

 For the 2012–2013 academic year, our Ida M. Green Distinguished Visiting Professorship Honoring Women in Science and Medicine will feature Nancy Andrews, M.D., Ph.D.
 Dr. Andrews is Dean of the Duke University School of Medicine.
 She has been honored as an investigator of Howard Hughes Medical Institute and named to the American Academy of Arts and Sciences and the Institute of Medicine.
 She spent much of her career at Harvard, where she received the Dean's Leadership Award for the Advancement of Women Faculty.
 She presented the University Lecture on February 6, 2013.

-March 3, 2012 WISMAC joined Science Teacher Access to Resources at Southwestern (STARS) for a day-long Saturday presentation of information and workshops on careers in science and medicine.
-The audience consisted of junior and high school teachers along with their selected female students.
+WISMAC joined Science Teacher Access to Resources at Southwestern (STARS) for a day-long Saturday presentation of information and workshops on careers in science and medicine.
+The audience included middle and high school teachers along with their selected female students.
 Student representatives of WISMAC took the lead roles in this event.

 For the 2011–2012 academic year, our Ida M. Green Distinguished Visiting Professorship Honoring Women in Science and Medicine featured Judith Kimble, Ph.D.
 Dr. Kimble is Henry Vilas Professor at the University of Wisconsin-Madison in the Departments of Biochemistry and Medical Genetics, an investigator with the Howard Hughes Medical Institute (HHMI), and a member of the National Academy of Sciences.
 She presented her research on molecular regulation of animal development at the University Lecture on February 8, 2012.

-October 19, 2011: WISMAC and the Office of Faculty Diversity and Development hosted a symposium on faculty promotion and tenure.
+WISMAC and the Office of Faculty Diversity & Development hosted a symposium on faculty promotion and tenure.
 While the symposium was primarily for the beneifit of instructors and assistant professors, all faculty were invited.
-Senior faculty, including chairs, division chiefs and others, who mentor junior faculty, also benefitted.
+Senior faculty, including chairs, division chiefs, and others who mentor junior faculty also benefited.